Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 Is Masking Tape the Same as Painter’s Tape?

-People commonly confuse masking tape with painter’s tape and vice versa.
+People commonly confuse masking tape with tape that is meant for painters and vice versa.

 It is understandable because both tapes look and feel so much alike.